-The same story applies for Jazzophons.
+The same story could apply for Jazzophons.
 The price of a sopran-Normaphon was 76 Reichsmark (with the U.S. dollar worth 4.2 RM), and tenor could be had for 96 RM.
 A Jazzophone took a 100 RM.
 An alto-saxophone would go for much more, 260 to 550 RM.
 The gross monthly wage for a worker in 1925 was139 Reichsmark on average, rising to 186 RM in 1928 (which by then was 8 percent above the pre-war level.)

 Tanzkapelle F. Fischer coll.
 Trompetenmuseum Bad Säckingen

 The only known picture showing an orchestra with a Jazzophon is this picture in the Trompetenmuseums in Bad Säckingen, with Tanz Kapelle F. Fischer.

 The first advertisement for the Jazzophon appeared on September 15th, 1926 in the 'Zeitschrift für Instrumentenbau' from Leipzig, the trade magazine for makers of and dealers in musical instruments.
 It was an ad from Musikwarenfabrik Hans Rölz from the Czech Graslitz (now Kraslice).
-Rölz showed the Jazzophon as a novelty at the Leipzig-autumn fair.
-The editorial columns in the Zeitschrift paid attention to the instrument.
+Rölz showed the Jazzophon as a novelty at the Leipzigautumn fair.
+The editorial columns in the Zeitschrift also paid attention to the instrument.
 The ad shows a sax shaped Jazzophon and also one in the form of a lyre.
-In March 1927, just before the Leipzig spring fair, Rölz advertised again, the lyre shaped Jazzophon had by then disappeared form the ad.
+In March 1927, just before the Leipzig spring fair, Rölz advertised again, the lyre shaped Jazzophon had by then disappeared from the ad.
 The magazine had an extra jazz catalog from Rölz attached.
 In April 1927 he advertised once again, this time with a trumpet-shaped Jazzophon.
 In 1933 he published a catalog under the brand name Haro with still the Jazzophone in three variations offered, all for the same price, RM 150.